-I recently had to step away from my test case – this blog project, which is a bit of a work-play thing for me – in order to actually do some real-world work.
+I recently had to step away from my test case – this blog project, which is a work-play thing for me – to do some real-world work.
 My company received an RFP from a major organization a week before the proposal was due.
 Because this was such a big project for a big organization, we couldn’t rely on boilerplate proposals.
-So we had a week to put together a very comprehensive proposal from scratch.
+So we had a week to create a comprehensive proposal from scratch.

-Pre-SharePoint, we’d have been emailing revisions of the document back and forth, and version control would have been tricky at best and a total mess at worst, at a time when we couldn’t afford anything but a streamlined authoring process.
-We took it one step further and used SharePoint Online, the Office 365 SharePoint offering, which puts everything on the cloud and allows for real-time collaborating and authoring by multiple persons simultaneously.
+Pre-SharePoint, we’d have been emailing revisions of the document back and forth, and version control would have been tricky at best and a total mess at worst at a time when we couldn’t afford anything but a streamlined authoring process.
+We took it one step further and used SharePoint Online.
+This Office 365 SharePoint offering puts everything on the cloud and allows for real-time collaboration and authoring by multiple persons simultaneously.

 Office 365 officially launched last summer, and we, being the eager-beaver early adopters that we are, immediately created an Office 365 project site to help us corral some documentation pulled together by many hands for a SharePoint Saturday conference we were helping to host and organize.
-At the time, Office 365 wasn’t quite yet ready for prime time – a lot of people who needed to access the project site weren’t able to get in, and we fell back on the old nasty habits of files flying back and forth via email instead of being put in a central spot where all pertinent folks could access all the files.
+At the time, Office 365 wasn’t quite yet ready for prime time – many people who needed to access the project site couldn’t get in.
+We fell back on the old nasty habits of files flying back and forth via email instead of being put in a central spot where all pertinent folks could access all the files.

 - Only four people at a time can work on a document.
 I’m not sure if others can view it, so you can have, say, four co-authors and two people looking at it on a read-only basis, for instance.
 But no matter how many pairs of eyes can look at the document at a time, only four pairs of hands can be working on it.
-At first, the four-person limit seems, well, limiting, but then, how many hands do you really want on your document at a time, anyway?
-Too many cooks spoil the broth, and too many co-authors ruin the proposal.
+At first, the four-person limit seems to be limited, but how many hands do you really want on your document at a time, anyway?
+Too many cooks spoil the broth, and co-authors ruin the proposal.

 - Another user’s changes will not be visible to you until they save.
-Likewise, nobody else will be able to see what you’ve done until you save your changes.
+Likewise, nobody else can see what you’ve done until you save your changes.
 Save often when co-authoring.
 I just got in the habit of saving every time I made a tweak.

-- We found in a couple of instances that the document would kind of lock if one person tried to work on the same section another person had just finished with.
+- We found several instances in the document that would lock if one person tried to work on the same section another person had just finished with.
 Again, saving is the key.
 Whoever last made changes to that section must save it not only to make their changes visible to other users but also to make that section editable by other users.